 5. Algorithm

 The objective of the algorithm is to generate experiment results by simulating a multi-factorial process.
-Teacher gives the parameters required by the multi-factorial process, and students perform experiments at different factors.
-The algorithm generates responses for the given inputs using the equations and inequalities shown from to .
+Teacher gives the parameters required by the multi-factorial process such as upper and lower limit of the factors, and students perform experiments at different factors.
+The algorithm generates responses for the given , inputs using the equations and inequalities shown from to .
 The student objective is to minimize the number of experiments conducted in order to achieve the optimum value of the process.

 Figure 6 shows the flowchart of the proposed algorithm.
 The teacher should define the values of and , where and should be less than 0.5.
 Based on our experience, It is recommended to use . is the difficulty factor, the bigger the value is assigned, the harder it is to reach the optimum value.
 It is recommended to use a value of .
 The noise factor introduces noise into the system.
 It is important to mention that this algorithm can be implemented in any programming language.